Full Instrument Tray Refurbishment Programme

 - Replacement of non-repairable general instruments for the price of repair

-- Safer instruments with 5 year warranty
+- Safer instruments with an 18-month warranty

 - Significant environmental CO2 savings